top of page

 Issue

-Companies typically provide severance pay whenever their employees are let go, but such benefits generally last only a few weeks which may not be enough for a person to find another job.
+Companies typically provide severance pay when their employees are let go but such benefits generally last only a few weeks which may not be enough for a person to find another job.

 Solution

 Establish a federal policy that requires companies to provide up to two years of severance pay for their employees upon termination.
-One year of severance should be provided after ten years of employment.
-Two years of severance after twenty years at the company.
+One year of severance will be provided after ten years of employment.
+Two years after twenty years at the company.

-Funds contributed to the federally-mandated severance program will be held at the Labor Dept. so that every worker will have their own separate severance account.
-Employers will contribute to their employees' accounts with every paycheck so it will accumulate throughout year.
+Funds collected for the program will be held at the Labor Dept. so that every worker will have their own severance account.
+Employers will contribute to their workers' federally-protected accounts with every paycheck so the amount will accumulate throughout the year.
+Individuals may access their severance account at any time when they lose their employment and/or retire.

-Employers will also have the option to contribute more than just the two-year policy if they wish to prevent the exodus of workers who may seek employment elsewhere after every twenty years or so (for another two years' worth of severance).
-If so, over the course of a forty-year career, a worker may have accumulated as much as four years worth of severance pay in their federally-protected accounts.
+Companies will also have the option to contribute more than just the two-year minimum to prevent the exodus of workers who may seek employment elsewhere after every twenty years or so (for another two years' worth of severance).
+If so, then over the course of a forty-year career, a worker may have accumulated as much as four years of severance pay in their federally-protected accounts.

-The primary reason for having an extended severance program is that it will provide an overall positive effect for the nation's economy.
+The primary reason for having this federal-mandated program is that it will provide an overall positive effect on the nation's economy.

-Most recessions in America last between 1-2 years.
-Providing severance pay that provides benefits for that period or beyond has the potential of preventing a recession from ever occurring in the country because people will still be receiving a paycheck while unemployed.
+Most recessions last between one to two years.
+If severance pay provides benefits for that duration or longer, it has the potential of preventing a recession from ever occurring because people will still be receiving a paycheck while they are unemployed.

 This will soften the economic impact of any recession, and perhaps, even prevent the recession from occurring in the first place.
-Companies benefit by preventing the possibility of an economic downturn that ensures the flow of revenue for their businesses.
+Companies benefit themselves by preventing the possibility of an economic downturn that ensures the flow of revenue for their business.

 bottom of page